-The format of the game is a typical action story-rich 3rd person view RPG.
-The player will be able to control one character directly and other optional party members by issuing commands and setting strategies.
-The focus of the game will be to explore, interact with the world (the NPCs and environment) and fight enemies using magic and physical attacks.
+The format of this game is a story-rich, third-person role-playing game (RPG) with action elements.
+As the player, you will have the ability to control one main character and any optional party members by issuing commands and setting strategies.
+The main focus of the game is to explore the world, interact with non-playable characters (NPCs) and the environment, and engage in combat using both magic and physical attacks.

-The game world will consist of one large continent built to scale.
-The middle of the continent around the equator, is covered by a dense tropical forest.
-Deserts cover a large area around both tropical circles.
-Those change into savannas and forests as you move towards the poles.
-Both the southern and the northern end of the continent is covered in snow and ice.
+The game world of our role-playing game will be a large continent with a variety of different terrains and environments.
+The center of the continent around the equator is covered by a dense tropical forest, while deserts can be found around the tropical circles.
+These areas transition into savannas and forests as you move towards the poles, while both the southern and northern ends of the continent are covered in snow and ice.

-The game time will be also 15x faster than the real time.
-It will be possible for a player to skip forward by meditating.
-During meditation, the game will still simulate itself.
-The day and night cycle will be based on the real Earth day and night cycle and on a geographic location of the player.
-The same rule applies for the seasonal weather changes.
+The game time will also be 15 times faster than real time, but players will have the option to skip forward by meditating.
+During meditation, the game will still simulate itself, with the day and night cycle and seasonal weather changes based on the real Earth day and night cycle and the player's geographic location.

-There will be very serious limitations.
-The culprit is the language model that will require a lot of CPU time.
-For this reason, we will try to leave in all graphical and gameplay functions that are GPU heavy (lighting, materials) and will limit heavily the functions that require a lot of CPU time or RAM space.
+There are going to be significant restrictions due to the heavy demands of the language model on CPU resources.
+In order to mitigate this impact, we will prioritize graphics and gameplay functions that rely heavily on the GPU (such as lighting and materials) and limit those that require a lot of CPU time or RAM.
 Our aim is to use following component distribution:

 Figure: Local and remote components

 Please, read about game components on the dedicated subpage.